MVarun5/AI-Hand-Gesture-Controlled-Virtual-Mouse.py/README.md

 > Customization: Allows users to customize gestures, sensitivity, and other settings to suit individual preferences.

 > Compatibility: Works seamlessly across major operating systems, including Windows, macOS, and Linux.

+<h2>Gesture Controls</h2><br>

+> Move Mouse: Move your hand in the camera's view to move the mouse pointer.

+> Left Click: Hold your hand in a fist, then release to perform a left-click.

+> Right Click: Hold your hand with two fingers extended (like a peace sign) to perform a right-click.

+> Double Click: Perform two quick fist gestures to emulate a double-click.

+> Scroll: Rotate your hand in a circular motion to scroll up and down.

+<h2>Requirements</h2><br>
+<h3>Software:</h3>
+> Python 3.x
+> OpenCV
+> Mediapipe
+> Numpy
+> PyAutoGUI

+<h3>Hardware:</h3>
+> A webcam (internal or external)